abasseville/PredAlgoBC/README.md

 PredAlgoBC is a MSCA-funded project for the search of biomarkers for breast cancer therapy.

-**WP1**: implementation of a pipeline for cross-platform normalization between microarray and RNA-seq.
+**WP1**: Implementation of a pipeline for cross-platform normalization between microarray and RNA-seq.
 We used TCGA data as an example since it provides paired samples with both microarray and RNA-seq data

-**WP2**:	Built of machine learning predictive models in breast cancer (will  be available after the publication of the work)
+**WP2**:	Built of machine learning predictive models in breast cancer (code available after publication)

 ### More information on PredAlgoBC project :